legomir/rampage/README.md

 Rampage is utility for __Sidefx Houdini__ meant to help with managing user made presets for ramp parameters.
 Houdini have some build in preset for ramps:
 ![Default ramp preset](/docs/images/build_in_ramp_presets.png)
 However editing this list by user is quite hard.
-Menu can be edited by adding package/user directory file called __File name here__.
-Those files have quite abstract syntax and any to see changed restart of Houdini is required.
+Menu can be edited by adding package/user directory one file called __float.ramp__ or __color.ramp__.
+Those files have syntax similar to json but to see any changes restart of Houdini is required.
 The goal of __Rampage__ is to simplify this process by providing simple way of creating and managing preset for ramp parameters.

 Both __color__ and __float__ ramps are supported.